Lightray (character)

 Lightray (Solis) is a DC Comics superhero.
 Created by Jack Kirby for the Jack Kirby's Fourth World meta-series, he first appeared in New Gods #1 (February 1971).
 Lightray was a major character in New Gods volume 1 (1971–1978), as well as volume 2 (1984), volume 3 (1989–1991) and volume 4 (1995–1997).
 He has also appeared with Orion in the Cosmic Odyssey limited series (1988–1989), Jack Kirby's Fourth World (1997–1998) and Orion (2000–2002).

-Seven years after the character's creation, Lightray's origin story was revealed in DC Special Series #10, a Secret Origins of Super-Heroes issue that was published in January 1978.
+Seven years after the character's creation, Lightray's origin story was revealed in DC Special Series #10, a Secret Origins of Super-Heroes issue published in January 1978.

-The version of the character in current DC continuity was introduced in Green Lantern/New Gods: Godhead #1 in December 2014.
+The version of the character in current DC continuity was introduced in Green Lantern/New Gods: Godhead #1 (December 2014).

 Characterization

-For the fourth volume of New Gods created by in 1995, Rachel Pollack and Tom Peyer discussed with Back Issue magazine how Lightray changed after Darkseid is killed by Orion in issue #2:
+For the fourth volume of New Gods created in 1995, Rachel Pollack and Tom Peyer discussed with Back Issue! magazine how Lightray changed after Orion kills Darkseid in issue #2:

-Walt Simonson, who wrote the Orion series starting in 2000, says that his conception of Lightray and Orion was based on the relationship that Kirby established in New Gods volume 1.
+Orion writer Walt Simonson said that his conception of Lightray and Orion was based on the relationship that Kirby established in New Gods volume 1.
 In 2018, Simonson said: "I saw Lightray as a strategist, whereas Orion is more a tactician.
 Jack actually had Orion refer to Lightray as a planner at the climax of the Deep Six story, "The Glory Boat!"
 (New Gods #6, Jan.
 1972).
 I tried basing my notions of Lightray primarily on that story".

 In Superheroes of the Round Table, Jason Tondro characterizes Lightray's place in Kirby's New Gods work: "We have characters like... the amazing Lightray, a denizen of New Genesis who embodies light with all of its creativity, bright humor, and intelligence...
 Lightray embodies illumination".
 Tondro says Lightray "and other characters, both good and evil, hint at the full dimensions of Kirby's epic pantheon".